-The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.
+The clinical intern seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.

-10.1 The clinical intern provides evidence of contributing to school and/or district by voluntarily offering assistance, and participating in school district events, projects, extra-curricular activities.
+10.1 The clinical intern provides evidence of contributing to school and/or district by voluntarily offering assistance, and participating in school district events, projects, and extracurricular activities.